KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/brand-kit.md

       </td>

       <td>
-        * If you want every AI-generated image or content asset to strictly follow brand guidelines, you can lock the Brand Kit.
+        * If you want to prevent users from overriding brand settings, you can lock the Brand Kit.
-        * When prompts include details that differ from your Brand Kit, the AI will automatically follow the Brand Kit settings.
+        * When prompts include details that conflict with your Brand Kit, the AI will give precedence to the Brand Kit settings.
         * Only users with Brand Kit access can unlock or update a locked kit.
       </td>
     </tr>